Back to Top

 Why Combing Matters More Than You Think

-• Distributes natural oils and beard products evenly
+• Distributes oils and beard products evenly

 • Prevents knots and tangles